 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

-The Financial Product does not take into consideration the criteria of the EU Taxonomy environmental objectives.
-The Financial Product is not considering the "do not significantly harm" criteria of the EU Taxonomy.
+The Financial Product is not taking into consideration the criteria of the EU Taxonomy environmental objectives.
+The Financial Product is not considering the 'do not significant harm criteria' of the EU Taxonomy.